aplteam/Tatin/docs/SyntaxReference.md

 ### Pack

 ```
-zipFilename←Pack (projectPath targetPath)
+zipFilename←{dependencies} Pack projectPath [targetPath]
 ```

-ZIPs all files in a given folder.
+ZIPs all files in a given folder and puts the ZIP file into the (optional) `targetPath`.

 projectPath: